MyTooliT/ICOtronic/Documentation/Tutorials.md

 icon config
 ```

 which will open the the user configuration in your default text editor.
 You can then edit this file and save your changes to update the configuration.
 For a list of available options, please take a look at the [default configuration][default values].

 Please make sure to not make any mistakes when you edit this file.
-Otherwise (parts of) the ICOtronic commands will not work, printing an error message about the (first) incorrect configuration value.
+Otherwise some parts of the ICOtronic library will not work correctly, printing an error message about the (first) incorrect configuration value.
+In that case the library will also try to open the user configuration file in your standard text editor so you can fix the problem.

 [Dynaconf]: https://www.dynaconf.com
 [default values]: https://github.com/MyTooliT/ICOtronic/blob/main/icotronic/config/config.yaml